eisenzopf/redactomatic/README.md

 Redactomatic assumes that each row in the input CSV file specified by `--inputfile`.
 Only two columns in this file are used.

-- The  `--column` command line parameter specifies the column containing the text to be redacted
+- The text to be redacted.
+Specified by either the `--column` command line parameter or the `--header` and  `--columnname` parameter (which is '**text**' by default)

-- The `--idcolumn` command line parameter specifies the column containing a unique identifier for the current conversation.
+- A unique identifier for the current conversation.
+The `--idcolumn` command line parameter or the `--header` and `--idcolumnname` parameter (which is '**conversation_id**' by default)

 Redactomatic does not currently support other input formats like JSON.

 The script writes a new CSV file specified by the `--outputfile` command-line parameter.
-Other than the column that is redacted and specified by `--column`, the output CSV will be in the same format with the same information as the inputfile.
+Other than the text column that is redacted, the output CSV will be in the same format with the same information as the inputfile.

 As Redactomatic processes each row of an input CSV file, it replaces each recognized entity in the text with an entity type tag such as **[PHONE-*nn*]**, **[ZIP-nn]**, or **[CARDINAL-*nn*]**.
 The index number ***nn*** identifies unique occurences of specific entities.
 For example if the name 'David' appears more than once in during the conversation each instance of it will be assigned the same index number.

 ### Anonymization